mm-chen/serial-barcode-scanner/README.md

 with each other using DBus.

 Build Dependencies:
- * apt install build-essential valac libesmtp-dev libgpgme11-dev libncursesw5-dev libncurses5-dev libgee-0.8-dev libgmime-2.6-dev libarchive-dev libgstreamer1.0-dev libgtk2.0-dev librsvg2-dev libsoup2.4-dev libsqlite3-dev libpango1.0-dev libssl-dev dbus-x11 mdbus2 policykit-1 git fonts-lmodern sqlite3
+ * apt install build-essential valac libesmtp-dev libgpgme11-dev libncursesw5-dev libncurses5-dev libgee-0.8-dev libgmime-2.6-dev libarchive-dev libgstreamer1.0-dev libgtk2.0-dev librsvg2-dev libsoup2.4-dev libsqlite3-dev libpango1.0-dev libssl-dev dbus-x11 qdbus policykit-1 git fonts-lmodern sqlite3

 Additional runtime dependencies:
- * apt install gstreamer1.0-alsa gstreamer1.0-plugins-base vbetool mosquitto-clients
+ * apt install gstreamer1.0-alsa gstreamer1.0-plugins-base vbetool mosquitto-clients jq wget

 ## Installation

+ * This manual has been testet on Debian 10 without any GUI
-You can install to different location or use a different username, but you need to modify a few things.
+ * You can install to different location or use a different username, but you need to modify a few things.

 ### Git Setup

  * adduser "shop" with homedir in /home/shop
+ * login as user "shop"
  * clone git repository into /home/shop/serial-barcode-scanner

 ### Build the Software